oh-jinwoo94/gkm-align/README.md

 To run gkm-SVM weighted whole-genome alignment, add -W option followed by a chosen magnitude of cell-specific weighting ("c" in the manuscript Fig.4A, ranging from 0 to 1) and the name of a file containing file names for human and mouse gkm-SVM enhancer models.

 <pre>
-bin/gkm_align -t 1  -g  genomic_background_models.txt -d /mnt/data0/joh27/genomes/ syntenic_loci.2align -W 0.5,gkmSVM_human_mouse_brain_models.txt -o ofiles/ -n brain_weighted
+bin/gkm_align -t 1  -g  genomic_background_models.txt -d /mnt/data0/joh27/genomes/ syntenic_loci.2align -W 0.5,gkmSVM_human_mouse_brain_models.txt -o ofiles/ -n brain_weighted_hg38_mm10
 </pre>
-The above command line generates the WG alignment output file: brain_weighted.coord.
+The above command line generates the WG alignment output file: brain_weighted_hg38_mm10.coord.

 # Mapping human enhancers to the mouse genome using the whole-genome alignment output.
 The -t 1 option generates a WG alignment output coordinate file (e.g., unweighted_hg38_mm10.coord), and -t 2 can be used to map human enhancers (e.g., those listed in human_brain_enhancers.bed) to the mouse genome (and vice versa) using the coordinate file (like LiftOver).